Community Transportation Academy (CTA)

 Virtual class sessions will include an introduction of the day’s topic from the course instructor, a guest speaker who is an expert on the subject area with an opportunity for questions from the class.
 We have an exciting line-up of guest speakers with local, statewide, and national profiles and expertise!
 There will also be plenty of time for participants to dive deep into discussion of weekly topics and supplementary materials and check in on individual projects and advocacy questions as needed.

 In-person sessions will be a little different.
-The first in-person session will be an introduction to the course and an opportunity for the instructor and participants to meet before hearing from the first guest speaker.
+The first in-person session will be an introduction to the course and an opportunity for the instructor and participants to meet.
 Two sessions include tours of local transportation systems.
-One class session will be a film screening.
 The final class session will be project presentations and a celebration to wrap up the course.

 How much does it cost?